s5bug/blog/_posts/2021-08-08-windows-setup.markdown

 **Uninstall OneDrive**
 : Completely removes OneDrive support from Explorer.
 Will create a backup of your OneDrive files on your Desktop.
+If you get notifications about `pwsh` downloading a bunch of files, then you can permanently block the app to make the Debloater think there are no files left to download.

 ### Shutup10